AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 >[!CONTEXTUALHELP]
 >id="platform_sandboxes_sandboxtitle"
 >title="Sandbox Title"
->abstract="The sandbox title is the display name that will represent the sandbox in menus and dropdowns throughout the Experience Platform UI.
+>abstract="The sandbox title is the display name that will represent the sandbox in menus and dropdowns throughout the Experience Platform UI."

 >[!NOTE]
 >